kineticstoolkit/kineticstoolkit_doc/src/numpy_comparisons.md

 # Comparisons

-As for [arithmetic operations on NumPy arrays](numpy_arithmetics.md), we can use comparison operators such as `>` or `==` to compare two arrays element-wise.
+We can use comparison operators such as `>` or `==` to compare two arrays element-wise.
 In this case, the result is an array of bool:

 ```{code-cell} ipython3
 import numpy as np